SAKryukov/vscode-markdown-calculator/docs/article.md

 ## What's Next?

+We have provided a natural way

 ### Mental Calculation

 - Apply [some brain reading technique](https://en.wikipedia.org/wiki/Brain-reading#Human-machine_interfaces),
 - Parse a mental pattern read into a command,
 - Translate the command into JavaScript text,
-- Pass the test to the constructor `Function`,
+- Pass the text to the constructor `Function`,
 - Call the function,
-- If case of exception, send back to the negative stimulus in the form of an electric shock.
+- If it throws an exception, catch it and send back the negative stimulus in the form of an electric shock.

 ## Conclusions